-Myths & Fallacies of Breast Growth
+Myths & fallacies of breast growth

 Since breasts do not have any muscle tissues per se, they are incapable of being developed the same way as muscles through exercises.
 Developing muscle mass on the chest may not contribute enough to improve overall breast size.

-Breast size has always been a standard of attractiveness when it comes to breasts aesthetics.
+Breast size has always been a standard of attractiveness when it comes to breast aesthetics.
 The past decades have seen both men and women favoring bigger breasts; however, with the identification of the ideal breast size, this long-standing belief was challenged and disproved.

 While the ideal breast size is officially determined, plastic surgeons, including myself, are reminding women that they do not need to conform to what is ideal.
 What’s important is how you feel about yourself and your body.
 True beauty comes from within.
-So, regardless of its size, shape, feel, or look, the breasts will always be appreciated.
+So, regardless of its size, shape, feel, or look, breasts will always be appreciated.

-*A survey conducted by DrEd.com pooled data from 1,000 Americans and 1,000Europeans about their preferred breast size, comparing it with the standard breast size in their respective countries. https://www.dred.com/uk/does-breast-size-matter.html
+*A survey conducted by DrEd.com pooled data from 1,000 Americans and 1,000 Europeans about their preferred breast size, comparing it with the standard breast size in their respective countries. https://www.dred.com/uk/does-breast-size-matter.html